ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 *Playing* is a pillar that feeds into what I do.
-It's the idea of **following my whims, [blue-sky thinking](https://quickbooks.intuit.com/ca/resources/self-employed/blue-sky-thinking/), and doing things just for fun!** We often get caught-up with outcomes, taking the process for granted.
+It's the idea of **following my whims, [blue-sky thinking](https://quickbooks.intuit.com/ca/resources/self-employed/blue-sky-thinking/), and doing things just for fun!** We often get caught up with outcomes, taking the process for granted.
 Although I like achievements, too much fixation on output without the space for creativity and variety will inevitably burn me out.